-We all get Weekend Emails
+We all get weekend emails

 After all, if you reply right away, you’re basically conditioning your clients to constantly expect rapid response – even on the weekend.
 Do this for long and you’ll have no life.
 Or hate the life you have.

-Sometimes they really are Urgent
+Sometimes they really are urgent

-Before I step you into my thinking and process, let’s admit something that we need to agree on.
 You and I both know that sometimes the emails we get on the weekend are legit.
 They really are urgent and immediate attention is required.

 So yes, sometimes the emails we get really are urgent.
 But that’s not most of them, right?

-Clients & Situations dictate Urgency
+Clients & situations dictate urgency

 - Absolute failure